-I am a Postdoctoral Fellow at the Center for the Humanities at Tufts (CHAT) and a Project Policy Analyst with the Global Justice program at the Haas Institute for a Fair and Inclusive Society (HIFIS) at the University of California, Berkeley.
-I completed my Ph.D. in Society and Environment from the University of California, Berkeley and hold a B.S. in Ecology, Behavior, and Evolution from the University of California, San Diego.
+I am currently a Visiting Assistant Professor in the American Studies Program at Williams College and a Project Policy Analyst with the Global Justice program at the Othering & Belonging Institute at the University of California, Berkeley.
+I hold a Ph.D. in "Society and Environment" (American Studies, Ethnic Studies, Geography) from the University of California, Berkeley.

 As for how I got here, I was born and raised on Tongva territory, in Los Angeles, California.
 As a second generation Iranian-American, it was there that my love of family, community, and the outdoors were cultivated.
 Yet, a former Mexican land grant at the foothills of the San Gabriel Mountains, it was also a part of Los Angeles that has long been emblematic of a range of technologies of racial capitalist and white nationalist violence and exploitation—from U.S. territorial expansion, to Japanese internment, to biker gangs and neo-Nazis, more recently.

 It was at this particular confluence of histories of community and conflict that I began to reckon with the institutional and interpersonal complexities of place, including the ground beneath my feet.
 From my previous work as a researcher with the National Park Service, just outside of Los Angeles, to my current work as a leftist educator based in Boston on Mashpee Wampanoag territory, critical research, teaching, and advocacy have been an important part of my commitment to Indigenous sovereignty, Black reparations, and anti-racist and anti-imperial movements.